Rel1cx/eslint-react/packages/eslint-plugin-jsx/src/rules/no-missing-key.md

 ## What it does

-Prevents missing key props on any element in an array.
+Prevents missing `key` prop on items in list rendering.

 ## Examples

-This rule aims to prevent missing key props on any element in an array.
-It will warn when an element in an array is missing a key prop.

 ### ❌ Incorrect